ezeslucky/deployit/CONTRIBUTING.md

 ## Setup

-Before you start, please make the clone based on the `canary` branch, since the `main` branch is the source of truth and should always reflect the latest stable release, also the PRs will be merged to the `canary` branch.
+Before you start, please make the clone based on the `main` branch, since the `main` branch is the source of truth and should always reflect the latest stable release, also the PRs will be merged to the `main` branch.

 We use Node v20.9.0